ArtSabintsev/Harpy/README.md

 	[[Harpy sharedInstance] setAppName:@"<#app_name#>"];

 	/* (Optional) Set the Alert Type for your app
-	 By default, the Singleton is initialized to HarpyAlertTypeOption */ [[Harpy sharedInstance] setAlertType:<#alert_type#>];
+	 By default, Harpy is conffigured to use HarpyAlertTypeOption */ [[Harpy sharedInstance] setAlertType:<#alert_type#>];

 	/* (Optional) If your application is not availabe in the U.S. App Store, you must specify the two-letter